ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 ### Forecast

 Each `kws-daily-forecast` element takes an array of `Weather` data for a given day.
 We want to show the current forecast for several days, so we will need an array of arrays.
-Create a `src/app/models/forecast.ts` file.
-Remmmber to add it to the barrel file as well.
+Create a `src/app/models/forecast.ts` file. **Remember to add it to the barrel file as well.**

 ```TypeScript
 import { Weather } from './weather';